Paying for overdrafts? You might be putting a hole in your pocket.

 So what should I do?

 The best way to avoid paying overdraft fees is to not incur overdrafts at all.
-Consider opening a checking account that has no overdraft fees, like Current.
+Consider opening a banking account that has no overdraft fees, like Current.

 Current has no overdraft fees, no hidden fees, no overdrafts and no minimum balance requirement.
-Current’s personal checking accounts help you manage complex finances so you can get your money faster.
+Current’s personal banking accounts help you manage complex finances so you can get your money faster.

-Get access to features like early paychecks, mobile checks, instant gas hold refunds and more when you sign up for our premium checking accounts.
+Get access to features like early paychecks, mobile checks, instant gas hold refunds and more when you sign up for our premium banking accounts.